alexis-gss/gamesgallery/README.md

 ### Fixing a Bug

-When fixing a bug please make sure to test it in several browsers including ie11.
+When fixing a bug please make sure to test it in several browsers.
 If you are not able to do so, mention that in a PR comment, so other contributors can do it.

 ### Proposing a Change